 - You run online courses for medium to large audiences and you want an email marketing tool that integrates landing page, CRM, and webinar solutions

 If you’ve tried AWeber in the past and didn’t like it, it’s time to give it another try.
-You’ll be surprised by the new features recently added to this easy-to-use email marketing platform.
+If you’re like other AWeber users, you’ll be surprised by the new features recently added to this easy-to-use email marketing platform.

 AWeber is more user-friendly and intuitive than most of its competitors.
 Plus, you can use your own domain to track newsletter links.
 This gives your emails more credibility and consistency than using redirect URLs, like on Mailchimp.